inetss/django-skeleton/docs/project-structure.md

 ## Local Python virtualenv

-A helper script is provided that creates and maintains a virtualenv at `var/venv/`, which is handy for developer environments.
+A helper script is provided that creates and maintains a virtualenv at `var/venv/`, which is handy for local developer environments.

 * Create or update the virtualenv: `./manage install` (uses `requirements.txt`)
 * Activate virtualenv and open shell: `./manage virtualenv`
+* Activate virtualenv and run pip: `./manage pip freeze > requirements.txt`
-* Activate virtualenv and run arbitrary command: `./manage virtualenv pip install foo`
+* Activate virtualenv and run arbitrary command: `./manage virtualenv which python`
 * Anything else activates virtualenv and runs `manage.py`: `./manage runserver 8888`

-# TODO

-* Provide defaults for AWS Elastic Beanstalk deployment
-* Split this README into:
-	1. Skeleton description (the intro part).
-	2. A document to be included with every project (the project structure part).